Grasshopper Grid Components¶

 The Square, Rectangular, and Radial components are very useful if you need an array of cells

 and their corners on demand with minimal effort.
-The Points
+The Points provided by Hexagonal

-and Triangular though aren’t as useful as the Cells
+and Triangular though aren’t as useful as the Cells themselves because you can get

 the centroid of a polyline with the Area component.